Enhance your ability to communicate on a multilingual level as a USJ Spanish major

 The study of another language will expand your cultural awareness and sharpen your communication skills, enabling you to compete on a global level.

 Our program goes beyond the study of a language and incorporates the study of the many Hispanic cultures.
-Our faculty is recognized for their academic distinction in the Culture, Arts, and Languages field.
+Our faculty are recognized for their academic distinction in the Culture, Arts, and Languages field.

 - Program Options